 Erected 1967 by Texas Historical Commission.
 (Marker Number 1995.)

 Location.
 32° 7.276′ N, 99° 10.582′ W. Marker is in Cross Plains, Texas, in Callahan County.
 Marker is on Southwest Fifth Street (State Highway 36) 0.2 miles west of South Comal Street.
+Marker is located in Treadaway Park at the north foot of the pedestrian bridge over Turkey Creek.
 Touch for map.
-Marker is located in Treadaway Park at the north foot of the pedestrian bridge over Turkey Creek.
 Marker is in this post office area: Cross Plains TX 76443, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-The Home of Robert E. Howard (approx. ¼ mile away); Cross Plains Cemetery (approx. 0.4 miles away); Pioneer Cemetery War Memorial (approx. 5.7 miles away); Pioneer Cemetery Old Cottonwood Cemetery (approx. 5.8 miles away); Site of Cottonwood Springs (approx. 6.1 miles away); Cottonwood Bank and Post Office (approx. 6.1 miles away); Atwell Cemetery (approx. 9.8 miles away).
+At least 8 other markers are within 6 miles of this marker, measured Fort Mason-Camp Cooper Military Road (about 300 feet away, measured in a direct line); The Home of Robert E. Howard (approx. ¼ mile away); Cross Plains Cemetery (approx. 0.4 miles away); Pioneer Cemetery War Memorial (approx. 5.7 miles away); Pioneer Cemetery (approx. 5.7 miles away); Old Cottonwood Cemetery (approx. 5.8 miles away); Site of Cottonwood Springs (approx. 6.1 miles away); Cottonwood Bank and Post Office (approx. 6.1 miles away).
 Touch for a list and map of all markers in Cross Plains.

 More about this marker.
 This marker was installed in 2014 and replaced a 1967 marker that was located approx. 250 feet to the east.
 (HMDB record of 1967 marker for Fort Mason-Camp Cooper Military Road)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 1, 2014.
-This page has been viewed 379 times since then and 28 times this year.
+It was originally submitted on May 1, 2014.
+This page has been viewed 446 times since then and 6 times this year.
 Photos: 1, 2. submitted on April 30, 2014, by Richard Denney of Austin, Texas.
 3. submitted on December 26, 2014, by Duane Hall of Abilene, Texas. • Bernard Fisher was the editor who published this page.